QCrBox/QCrBox/docs/how_to_guides/handle_cifs.md

 **Specific CIF entry**: A name of a cif entry **in any convention** that is contained within the CIF dictionaries. `_atom_site_fract_x` and `_atom_site.fract_x` are both valid specific cif entries.

-**Required CIF entry**: A specific CIF entry that is required to run a script or program.
-The QCrBoxTools functions will include the entry in the newly produced CIF file, if the unified CIF equivalent of that keyword is found.
-Otherwise they will throw an error.
+**Required CIF entry**: A specific CIF entry that has to be in a CIF file.
+Either needed run the program (input) and therefore needs to be created from its unified equivalent.
+The other possibility is that it needs to be present in the output for the program to have run successfully and will be converted to its unified equivalent after the end of the data processing.
+Defined in the format (DDL1 or DDLm) of the program that is running within the QCrBox container.

-**Optional CIF entry**: A specific CIF entry that might be used by a script or program.
-Will be included if the unified CIF equivalent is present and otherwise ignored.
+**Optional CIF entry**: A specific CIF entry that might be used by a script or program (input).
+In this case it will be included if the unified CIF equivalent is present and otherwise ignored.
+For the definition of an output parameter, it will be included if the containerised program has written it, but will not cause an error if not present for conversion to unified cif.

 **Split SUs**: Splitting the standard uncertainties into their own keywords.